AliParky/torrent/README.md

 ```bash
 cd torrent
 ```
-4. Change `example.torrent` to your torrent file name
+4. Run the client with a torrent file

 ## How It Works